cert-manager/website/content/en/docs/contributing/e2e.md

 ### Cloud Provider Tests

 The master branch of cert-manager can also be tested against different cloud providers.
 Currently, tests for [EKS](https://aws.amazon.com/eks/) are present which run as a periodic job once every two days.
-These can also be manually triggered by commenting `/test aws-tests-pre` on any PR.

 #### Extending The Cloud Provider Tests